The Voice Teens (Philippine TV series)

-The Voice Teens is a Philippine reality television singing competition for teenagers that airs on ABS-CBN.
-It is a spin-off of the Dutch reality singing competition The Voice; compared to adults' version, this reiteration was conceptualized for teens.
-The coaches and judges of the Philippine show are Lea Salonga, Bamboo Mañalac, Sharon Cuneta, Sarah Geronimo and apl.de.ap.

-This is the third version of The Voice Philippine franchise, after The Voice of the Philippines and The Voice Kids; this is also the second The Voice Teens franchise in the world (after Colombia) and the first in Asia.
-It aired from April 16, 2017 to August 16, 2020, replacing Your Face Sounds Familiar Kids.
-The show is final hosted by Alex Gonzaga and Luis Manzano.
+The Voice Teens is a Philippine television reality talent competition show broadcast by ABS-CBN and Kapamilya Channel.
+The second international franchise of The Voice Teens, it is a spin-off of The Voice of the Philippines.
+Originally directed by Johnny Manahan, it was originally hosted by Luis Manzano.
+It aired on the network's Yes, Weekend! line up from April 16, 2017 to May 19, 2024, replacing Your Face Sounds Familiar Kids and was replaced by What's Wrong with Secretary Kim.
+The show has aired three seasons and 74 episodes.

 Overview

 As a spinoff of The Voice of the Philippines, the show shares numerous elements from its parent show.

 Format

-The Voice Teens is a reality television series, a spin-off version of The Voice format that first aired in the Netherlands, that was first adapted in Colombia through La Voz Teens.
+The Voice Teens was a reality television series, a spin-off version of The Voice format that first aired in the Netherlands, that was created in Colombia through La Voz Teens.
 The original Colombian format features three coaches.
-The Philippine format features four coaches or judges searching for a batch of talented individuals who could become the Philippines' new teen singing superstar.
-The show's concept is indicated by its title: the four coaches will only judge a singer hopeful termed by the show as "Artist" with only his/her vocal talent without prejudice to his/her physical bearing.
+The show's concept is indicated by its title: the four coaches will only judge a contestant termed by the show as "artist" with only their vocal talent without prejudice to physical bearing.

-It's with this concept that makes The Voice franchise rise above other known reality talent searches which airs in any known media platform such as The X Factor franchise, the Got Talent franchise or even the Idol franchise.
-The lucky Artists who have advanced from the audition round would be split into four teams, whom are mentored by four well-known personalities in terms of singing which in the show, termed "coaches" who in turn would collaborate with them and choose songs for their artists to perform.
+The artists who have advance from the audition round would be split into four teams, whom are mentored by coaches who in turn would collaborate with them and choose songs for their artists to perform.